 Nevertheless, despite these things the Convent's peace began to be troubled.
 Men sought the Monastery for its famous name, caring but little for religion; there were many young novices within its walls, and the strong hand of Prior Stephen was lacking.
 Hilarius was of gentler build; he would speak ever in love, thinking no evil, whereas it is not given to all men to understand that tongue.
-So it came to pass that the younger Brethren waxed fat and kicked, and the elder Brethren murmured.

-CHAPTER V-"GABRIEL, MAKE THIS MAN TO UNDERSTAND THE VISION."-DAN. viii.
+So it came to pass that the younger Brethren waxed fat and kicked, CHAPTER V--"GABRIEL, MAKE THIS MAN TO UNDERSTAND THE VISION."--DAN. viii.
 16.